Would you like to dress up, step back in time and be treated like a VIP?

 Trains are my absolute favourite mode of travel, and I was very excited by this re-launch.
 During the 1980s I was working in London, close to the South Bank where Sea Containers House is located.
 Sometimes I would walk along the Thames during my lunch break, and head past Sea Containers House, intrigued by the story of its founder and fellow rail enthusiast.

-In those days, the building was rather flashy, an impressive plate glass edifice overlooking the river and decorated with gold balls.
+In those days, the building was rather flashy, an impressive plate glass edifice overlooking the river and decorated with ostentatious gold balls.
 Its nameplate even resembled that of a railway locomotive.

-Today the building is a luxury hotel and the flamboyant gold balls are long gone, but the Sea Containers name remains.
+Today the building is a luxury hotel and the gold balls are long gone, but the Sea Containers name remains.

 During my South Bank days I also made the occasional hop over the Thames to Victoria station to watch the train arrive or depart, which was very exciting although I longed to be on board!
 A visit from my parents, who lived in northern England, gave me the perfect excuse to buy some tickets.
 I knew they would love the experience.